InbaKrish/Learnings_zettlekasten/LLM Foundations.md

 GenAI - generative dynamic content based on the patterns learnt LLM - form of GenAI, generates human like text from the extensive textual data

+## Foundation Models
+Lies at the core of GenAI.
+Generates data out of simple input data. (eg: ChatGPT) Trained using [[Supervised Learning]] (using data with corresponding labels)

+Look into [[Markov Chain]], which is an early example of GenAI.